-- · Certified transcripts with certified English translation. - A brief personal statement explaining educational background and plans. - Evidence of English proficiency (550 or better for the written test of English as a foreign language or a score of 213 for computer TOEFL).

-- An Affidavit of Support (F-1 students with U.S. sponsors). - An F-1 transfer clearance form, if transferring from a U.S. college or university. - A personal financial resource statement (with supporting documentation no more than six months old). - A passport size photo.
+- Certified transcripts with certified English translation. - A brief personal statement explaining educational background and plans. - Evidence of English proficiency (550 or better for the written test of English as a foreign language or a score of 213 for computer TOEFL or internet version score of 79). - An Affidavit of Support (F-1 students with U.S. sponsors). - An F-1 transfer clearance form, if transferring from a U.S. college or university. - A personal financial resource statement (with supporting documentation no more than six months old). - A passport size photo.

 Upon completion of these requirements, JCC issues the I-20 Certificate of Eligibility.

-Jackson Community College will not provide housing for students nor does it assist in securing housing for students at this time.
+While Jackson Community College does offer campus housing, it will not provide housing for students nor does it assist in securing housing for students at this time.
 Jackson Community College will not provide jobs or financial assistance for international students.